yjsx/PFilter/README.md

 </p>

 ## 2. Prerequisites and build
-+ It's the same environment as FLOAM, please see [FLOAM](https://github.com/wh200720041/floam) for the build details.
++ It's similar to FLOAM, please see [FLOAM](https://github.com/wh200720041/floam) for the build details.

 ## 3. Usage
 + To test on KITTI dataset and get the same ATEs as the shown in the Sec.
 4: